1. What are the minimum requirements for entering the Airframe and Powerplant program?

 The day program runs for 5 semester or 20 months.
 Classes begin at 7:30 a.m. until 2 p.m.
 Monday through Thursday.
 During the summer semester classes run Monday through Friday.
 The evening program runs from 5 p.m. through 10 p.m.
 Monday through Thursday until completion of the program, approximately 30 months.

 No, once a student receives a course completion certificate for either powerplant or airframe students are eligible to take the federal exam(s).
 UA-PTC Aerospace is affiliated with CATS testing, an FAA authorized testing center for the written tests.
 We also have affiliated Designated Mechanics Examiners (DMEs) who are authorized by the FAA to give the Oral and Practical Exams and, once you have passed all exams, issue the A & P certificate.

 Yes, the cost of the federal written exams and oral/practical exams are included in the tuition costs.

 No, however, we remain in contact with the major aviation companies in the Central Arkansas area as well as potential employers who contact us via the internet and other placement agencies.
 We are usually able to provide students good potential employment information.

 Currently, in the Little Rock area, beginning hourly wages is around $16 to $18 per hour with little or no experience.
 If you have previous aviation experience you may qualify for a high starting wage.
 Wages vary across the United States.
 Also there are job opportunities available overseas.

-Yes, besides offering a certification program for Airframe and Powerplant mechanics at this location, you may enroll in four additional, 3 credit hour, classes at the main campus in the area of General Studies and receive an Associates in Applied Science Degree in Aviation Maintenance Technology.
-University of Arkansas - Pulaski Technical College also has a relationship with Henderson University for transferring college credits towards a Bachelors degree Aviation Maintenance Management.
+Yes, besides offering a certification program for airframe and powerplant mechanics at this location, you may enroll in four additional, 3 credit hour, classes at the main campus in the area of general studies and receive an associates in applied science degree in aviation maintenance technology.
+UA - Pulaski Tech also has a relationship with Henderson University for transferring college credits towards a bachelors degree aviation maintenance management.